-- 3.1 Teign Housing is committed to ensuring that all customers living in our communities enjoy the right to reasonable peace and comfort and to feel safe and secure in their homes and community. - 3.2 Teign Housing recognises that although the number of individuals engaging in antisocial behaviour may not be high, their activities can have a disproportionate effect on the quality of other residents' lives. - 3.3 This Policy is written in compliance with the Housing Act 1996 (as amended by Part 2 of the Anti-Social Behaviour Act 2003 and the Anti-Social Behaviour Crime and Policing Act 2014 Section 12).
+- 4.2 Customers have the right to live without fear of being targeted for abuse, intimidation, harassment, humiliation because of their status, identifiable or group characteristics or affiliation. - 4.3 Teign Housing recognises that although the number of individuals engaging in antisocial behaviour may not be high, their activities can have a disproportionate effect on the quality of other residents' lives. - 4.4 This policy is written in compliance with the Housing Act 1996 (as amended by Part 2 of the Anti-Social Behaviour Act 2003 and the Anti-Social Behaviour Crime and Policing Act 2014 Section 12).